Aeva/m.grl/docs/source/api_reference/m.graph.rst

 -  **up\_vector** May be a coordinate tripple, a function that returns a tripple, or a graph node.
 Defaults to vec3.fromValues(0, 0, 1).

+-  **width** getter/setter.
+Write to this to give a different value to use for the camera's width than the gl context's canvas width.

+-  **height** getter/setter.
+Write to this to give a different value to use for the camera's height than the gl context's canvas height.